Dystrobrevin: Evolutionary History

 A phylogenic tree for the dystrophin protein family has been proposed based on the analysis of known dystrobrevin and dystrophin sequences that were extracted from human and fruit fly proteins.
 The phylogeny postulated a non-metazoan ancestor that had a single dystrophin/dystrobrevin protein, which probably functioned as a homodimer.
 At some point before the last common ancestor of metazoans, a duplication lead to a separation of dystrophin and dystrobrevin genes, their protein products forming a heterodimer of more specialized components.
 In vertebrates, two other duplications occurred.
 The first gave rise to DRP2, a common ancestor of dystrophin and utrophin, and to α- and β-dystrobrevin.
 The second resulted in the separate dystrophin and utrophin genes.
 In addition, sequence alignments of dystrophin family protein strongly support the concept that two distinct subfamilies exist, one consisted of dystrophin, utrophin, and DRP2 and the other consisted of α- and β-dystrobrevin.

 Classification

-Dystrobrevins are the product of two distinct genes coding for two highly homologous proteins, α- and β-dystrobrevin.
+Dystrobrevins are the product of two distinct genes coding for two highly homologous proteins, dystrobrevin α, and dystrobrevin β.
 Several different transcripts are derived from each gene by alternative splicing or initiation sites, generating a large family of dystrobrevin isoforms.

-Alpha Dystrobrevin
+Dystrobrevin alpha

 The α-dystrobrevin structure is homologous to the cysteine-rich carboxy-terminal domain of dystrophin.
 This protein is expressed predominantly in skeletal muscle, heart, lung, and central nervous system.
 It is thought to be involved in synaptic transmission at the neuromuscular junction and in intracellular signaling.

-Beta Dystrobrevins
+Dystrobrevin beta

 The β-dystrobrevin, is only found in non-muscle tissues, predominantly expressed in kidney and brain, and forms complexes with dystrophin-associated proteins and syntrophin in liver and brain.
 In the brain, β-dystrobrevin associates with dystrophin isoforms in the cortex, hippocampus, and Purkinje neurons.